photo by Miruna Sorescu, Kotryna Abaravičiūtė and me for our ‘Pornification’ project

 simply put, there is no right or wrong attitude towards having sex; and sex positivity should embrace all those diverse ways people approach their own sex lives. we should not pressure anyone into any specific attitude towards having sex, because sexuality, same as gender, is different for each and every one, and all is valid when it comes to that.

-make sure to check out this great comic which perfectly sums up what i just wrote!
+make sure to check out this great comic by Ronnie Ritchie which perfectly sums up what i just wrote!